Sar123-del/VSDSquadron-FPGA-Mini/README.md

       The module ensures that each byte of data is framed with start and stop bits, adhering to the standard UART protocol.

+      **Pin Mapping**

+        Clock Input (clk)

+         An internal oscillator (SB_HFOSC) generates the clock signal used for UART transmission timing.

+        UART Transmit (tx pin)

+         The UART transmission pin (tx) sends sensor data serially.
+It is driven by the state machine handling UART transmission.

+       Sensor Data Input (sensor_data or equivalent)

+         The module reads sensor data, which is then transmitted over UART.
+The specific pin depends on the sensor connection.

+       Load/Enable Signal (load or tx_en)

+         This signal triggers data transmission when new sensor data is ready.

+  **Step - 2 Visual Description**